mathiasertl/django-ca/docs/source/cli/cas.rst

 The `Online Certificate Status Protocol <https://en.wikipedia.org/wiki/Online_Certificate_Status_Protocol>`_ or OCSP is a service (called "OCSP responder") run by a certificate authority that allows clients to query for revoked certificates.
-It is an improvement over CRLs particulary for larger CAs because a full CRL can grow quite big.
+It is an improvement over CRLs particularly for larger CAs because a full CRL can grow quite big.

 The same restrictions as for CRLs apply: You cannot add a OCSP URL to a root CA, it runs via HTTP (not HTTPS)